 The Council on Aging of Central Oregon can help with emotional support and guidance for families, partners, and other caregivers who are providing care for another adult.

-Here are some of the areas our information specialists can help you explore:
+Here are two areas we can help you explore:

 - Respite Care: temporary supervision of an older adult to provide rest for the hard-working caregiver.